vondrakt/nanopore-read-annotation/README.md

       -b 7000 -x 1.23 > lastz_out
 ```

-> - Option -b takes a minimum bit score value used for filtering (in this case the
+> - -b   minimum bit score value used for filtering (in this case the
 >   optimised value is 7000)
-> - Option -x takes a maximum length of hit comparing to the length of the
+> - -x   maximum length of hit comparing to the length of the
 >   reference (in this case the optimised value of the length is no longer than
 >   23% longer than the reference)